 Since fish muscles and spine bones are heavier, dead fish float belly up.

-Other times you’ll miss a fish and a body, in which case you’ll need to look outside the tank because some fish jump out to their demise.
-This especially if your tank has no lid.
+Other times you’ll miss a fish and a body, in which case you’ll need to look outside the tank because some animals jump out to their demise, especially if your tank has no lid.

 #2 — Excess Food Waste